Joe Sakic

 Over his career, Sakic was one of the most productive forwards in the game, scoring 50 goals twice and earning at least 100 points in six different seasons.
 Sakic's wrist shot, considered one of the best in the NHL, was the source of much of his production as goalies around the league feared his rapid snap-shot release.
 At the conclusion of the 2008–09 NHL season, Sakic was the eighth all-time points leader in the NHL, as well as 14th in all-time goals and 11th in all-time assists.
 During the 2002 Winter Olympics, Sakic helped lead Team Canada to its first ice hockey gold medal in 50 years and was voted as the tournament's MVP.
 Sakic represented Team Canada in six other international competitions, including the 1998 and 2006 Winter Olympics.

 Sakic retired from the NHL in 2009 and had his jersey number 19 retired prior to the Avalanche's 2009–10 season opener.
 In 2012, Sakic was inducted into the Hockey Hall of Fame.
 In 2013, Sakic was inducted into the Canada's Sports Hall of Fame.
 In 2017, Sakic was named one of the 100 Greatest NHL Players in history.
 He was also inducted into the IIHF Hall of Fame in 2017.

 Two years after retiring as a player, Sakic returned to the Avalanche organization in a management capacity, first serving as executive advisor and alternate governor from 2011 to 2013.
 Sakic was promoted to executive vice president of hockey operations on May 10, 2013, and named general manager the following year.
-After overseeing a team rebuild, culminating in the franchise's third Stanley Cup victory in 2022, Sakic won the Jim Gregory General Manager of the Year Award.
+After overseeing a team rebuild, culminating in the franchise's third first-place regular season finish in 2021, and a Stanley Cup victory in 2022, Sakic won the Jim Gregory General Manager of the Year Award.
 The team announced shortly thereafter that Sakic was being promoted to president of hockey operations.
-He has spent all but three years of his adult life with the Nordiques/Avalanche as a player or executive.
+Following the departure of his successor Chris MacFarland in 2026, Sakic re-assumed the role of general manager.
+Sakic has spent all but three years of his adult life with the Nordiques/Avalanche as a player or executive, being a member of all three Stanley Cups and four Presidents' Trophies in franchise history.